Add A Bit of Glitz With Bleached And Glittered Pine Cones

 Soak the pine cones in a bleach solution for 24 hours using a ratio of 2 parts bleach and 1 part water.
-You can do this in mason jars with lids on, or place them in a big bowl with a plate on top to keep the pine cones from floating.
 Don’t be surprised when the pine cones close up.
-After 24 hours, rinse the pine cones really well in water… they might still look dark at this point.
-Place them in an 250 degree oven for about an hour.
-The heat will cause the pine cones to open back up and lighten in color.
+After 24 hours, rinse the pine cones really well in water and rinse until all if the bleach is removed… they might still look dark at this point.
+Place them outside in the sun for 24 hours.
+The sunlight will cause the pine cones to open back up and lighten in color.
 They should be a very light brown or tan.

-Once the pine cones have cooled off, apply Mod Podge using an artist’s brush.
+After the pine cones are dried, apply Mod Podge using an artist’s brush.
 If you want really glittery pine cone ornaments, make sure you brush Mod Podge on both the top and bottom of the cone scales.

 Next comes the fun part!
 Sprinkle glitter on the pine cone, turning it over to get the undersides of the scales.
 Gently shake off excess glitter.
 Be sure not to shake too hard because you want most of the glitter to stick.
 After the glue dries, you can shake them again and reuse any glitter that didn’t adhere to the pine cone.